umhau/umhau.github.io/_posts/2021-11-18-change-display-name-outlook.md

 We use GSuite and Outlook.
 No exchange server, sadly.
 Don't ask me why we went this route - it was before my time, and on behalf of the poor, deluded soul that picked GSuite, I deeply regret their decision and fear to imagine the rest of their life choices.
 At least, if it was running 365 or Exchange, it would all be compatibly broken.

 But I digress.
-We use gsuite and outlook, and so I went to the [admin panel](https://admin.google.com/ac/users), found the name-changing user, did the needful, and waited the recommended 10 minutes for the change to take effect.
+We use gsuite and outlook, and so I went to the [google admin panel](https://admin.google.com/ac/users), found the name-changing user, did the needful, and waited the recommended 10 minutes for the change to take effect.

 Nothing happened.

-Because, guess what, outlook doesn't recheck display names every time an email comes in - it just checks whatever that user was called last time they showed up in the mail queue.
+Because, guess what, outlook doesn't recheck display names every time an email comes in - it seems to just check whatever that user was called last time they showed up in the mail queue.
 And since we don't use 365 or, god help us, Microsoft Exchange, there's no central outlook-savvy database to update with the name change.

 What to do?

-Update each user individually, of course.
+Update each user individually, of course, and tell each installation of outlook what the proper name of the employee ought to be.
 That's what login scripts are for!
 Now the question becomes, 'how do we programmatically change the display name for an email account in our local outlook program?'
 The answer is another question: 'is this display name recorded in the contacts list, or the outlook cache?'

 Guess what: there's no central contacts list, and nobody uses a local contacts list - it's all just whatever is in the outlook cache.
 So how do we modify email account display names in the outlook cache?